widok/widok/docs/chapters/10-changelog.md

 - [minitest](http://github.com/monifu/minitest) for the test cases
 - [Shapeless](https://github.com/milessabin/shapeless) dependency was dropped.
 The lens macros resulted in slower compilation and had insufficient IDE support.
 At the time of writing, Shapeless was not yet ported to Scala.js v0.6.0. ``Var()`` can be used as a drop-in replacement for more flexibility and better performance.
 As a result of dropping Shapeless, the Sonatype resolver is not needed anymore.
 - There is a [Gitter channel](https://gitter.im/widok/widok) for conversations about Widok
+- **JVM support:** Widok is now built for the JVM, allowing you to use the reactive library on the server, too.
+Upcoming versions will further focus on network transparency (see [#26](https://github.com/widok/widok/issues/26)).
+In the future, the widget library will be usable under the JVM as well (see [#25](https://github.com/widok/widok/issues/25)).

 ### Event propagation
 This version includes a complete redesign of the event propagation mechanisms.
 The previous implementation was merely a proof of concept and therefore had a couple of design issues.
 Changes include: